DevMountain/node-auth-afternoon/README.md

 * click on `Github's` tile
 * Under `Permissions` select `read:user`, `repo`.
 * At the top of the same modal, click on `Applications`.
-* Turn on the slider for the `node-auth`( or whatever you named your application ) if it isnt on already.
+* Turn on the slider for the `node-auth` application( or whatever you named your application ) if it isnt on already.
 * next go to the APIs section in the left column and click on `Auth0 Management API`
   * go to `API explorer` tab and create and authorize a test application